widelands/wl_addons_server/README.md

 #### Translations

+Translating should be done on Transifex: https://www.transifex.com/widelands/widelands-addons/ Note that Transifex's automated translations sync will only send the translations to this repo when a resource is 100% translated in a language.

+Do not modify any of the files in `po/` manually.

-A GitHub action automatically compiles the translations periodically by running `buildcats.sh`. **Do not** run this script manually.
+A GitHub action periodically syncs the translations with Transifex and compiles them by running `buildcats.sh`. **Do not** run this script manually!

-When you updated any of the files in `po/` or added new ones, just do git add,commit,push.

-As mentioned above `buildcats.sh` shouldn't be run manually.
 If you have to do it anyway for some reason, do this **only** on the master branch.

 #### Notes

 `buildcats.sh` usually prints some errors which are false alarms.
 This script is not clever enough to catch translatable strings in config scripts (such as a map’s `elemental` file), except for the `addon` file.

 If you want to update an existing add-on, or submit new or updated translations, open a pull request with this change and make sure you followed the steps described above.

+After adding or deleting add-ons, the Transifex resource info needs to be updated by a Transifex admin.
+See https://github.com/widelands/wl_addons_server/issues/1 for more information.

 ### License